mark4557/book-library-demo/README.md

 ## Running the Client
 1. In another terminal, navigate to the `client` directory.
-2. Run `npm install` to install all dependencies.
+2. Type `npm install` to install all dependencies.
-3. Run `npm run dev` to start the app
+3. Type `npm run dev` to start the app
 4. The following messages should be displayed:
 <pre>
   VITE v4.5.0  ready in 183 ms